Skip to main content

 1. Increased Deployment Safety: By gradually rolling out changes to users, businesses can minimize disruptions and swiftly revert any feature that doesn't perform as expected, thereby safeguarding user experience and system stability.

-2. Faster Time to Market: Developers can push features into production but disabled, enabling other work to proceed without waiting for each feature to be perfect, thus accelerating the overall development cycle and allowing businesses to innovate more rapidly.
+2. Faster Time to Market: Developers can push features into production but disabled, enabling other work to proceed without waiting for each feature to be perfect, thus accelerating the overall software development lifecycle and allowing businesses to innovate more rapidly.

 3. Enhanced User Experience Customization: Organizations can target specific features to specific groups based on user behavior, location, or other criteria, enhancing satisfaction and engagement through a more tailored experience.